linux-china/nats-spring-boot-starter/README.md

 ### Why Spring Boot starter for nats
 NATS is very simple, why you create a starter?

-* Settings easy
+* Settings easy: just nats.url
-* Spring Kafka like
+* Spring Kafka like: @NatsSubscriber
-* Metrics & endpoints
+* Metrics & endpoints: NATS states
+* Health indicator for NATS

 ### How to use